waynodiablo/Oystercard/yelpv2.md

 * Users can only leave **one review per restaurant**
 * Users can delete their own reviews

 Let's tackle these one by one.
-Remember to always write tests first!
+Remember to always write tests first, commit often to git and swap driver/navigator roles frequently&nbsp;:twisted_rightwards_arrows:.

 ##### A user must be logged in to create restaurants